-To identify the core visitor area where most of the visitors to the EMS originate we have generated Zone of Influence maps using the on-site visitor survey data.
+To identify the core visitor area where most of the visitors to the EMS originate a sequence of maps is presented detailing different options for a Zone of Influence (ZoI) around the Plymouth Sound and Estuaries EMS.
 Using the home postcodes supplied by local resident visitors (resident in Devon or Cornwall) to each site, we calculated the shortest distance by road between their postcode and the site that they visited.
-We based the Zone of Influence on visitors that arrive by car or motorbike as this is the most commonly used form of transport to get to sites and is therefore most representative of the distances visitors travel.
-From this distance data we identified the 3rd quartile point (the point between the middle distance and the maximum distance travelled by visitors).
+Three Zone of Influence scenarios are presented in the report, each is based on a different type of treatment or variable selection of the underlying distance data.
+For each scenario from the distance data we identified the 3rd quartile point (the point between the middle distance and the maximum distance travelled by visitors).
 The 3rd quartile point distance separates the closest 75% of visitors from the 25% that travel further.
 The closest 75% are considered to be the core local visitors.
-The Zone of Influence that was derived from the core visitor group (12.3km and 12.1km for the SAC and SPA respectively) and these distances align well with previous studies.
-However a standard methodology for identify Zones of Influence has yet to be defined, with these other studies using slightly different approaches to mark a boundary that is representative of patterns of site visitors.